crystal-es v0.9.0

 • Projections — read models built from event streams, with a schema DSL and schema drift detection

-• Event Bus — fan-out published events to registered handlers
+• Event Bus — fan-out published events to reactors and projections

 • Adapters — PostgreSQL and in-memory implementations for event stores and queues